-When I take the time to clear client work from my brain before switching to creative work, I am able to tap into the writing flow much faster.
+When I take the time to clear business and travel writing from my brain before switching to creative work, I am able to tap into the writing flow much faster.
 Morning pages are one way to do this; walks, meditation, and reading are also effective here.

 If you’re having trouble getting started (whether it’s with a big writing project or editing a piece), investigate ways to clear your channel before you dive into the work.
 I bet you’ll see impact whether it’s through the tool of morning pages, meditation, or something else.

 2. INNER CRITICS | We all have critics in our head….but knowing where the voices come from is the first step to fighting back.

 Who told you that you wouldn’t succeed at being a writer?